-The U.S. Office of the Comptroller of the Currency (OCC) compliance risk assessment states that concerns related to BSA/AML remains high and poses a threat to the safety and soundness of the federal banking system.
+The U.S. Office of the Comptroller of the Currency (OCC) compliance risk assessment states that concerns related to BSA/AML remain high and pose a threat to the safety and soundness of the federal banking system.

 “Complex, dynamic money laundering, terrorist financing, and other criminal activities challenge banks in complying with BSA/AML requirements,” says a report issued recently by the OCC’s National Risk Committee.
 “Bank management should periodically reassess and, when necessary, adjust BSA/AML compliance risk management systems commensurate with the risk associated with their products, services, customers, and geographic footprint,” the committee says in its semiannual risk report.